Many are dismissive of nostalgia… until they have racked up a few years and have some to look back on. If that’s not your shtick, click on.

 Top / Featured Image credit: That’s a screenshot of the web site I built and maintained during a 6 month travel sabbatical in late 2000 while employed by the Maricopa Community Colleges.
 It’s self-hosted the first domain I ever purchased (still have) and is more or less blogging before there was software to do it.

-The post "Taking Interactive Technologies to the Next Level (back in 2000)" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/04/taking-interactive-technologies/) on April 5, 2016.
+The post "Taking Interactive Technologies to the Next Level (back in 2000)" was originally pulled charred and crispy from a smoky charred oven at CogDogBlog (https://cogdogblog.com/2016/04/taking-interactive-technologies/) on April 5, 2016.